yetanotherco/zkRust/README.md

         └── main.rs
 ```

-The user may also define a `input()`, `output()`, in addition to the `main()`.
-The `fn input()` and `fn output()` function which defines code that runs outside of the zkVM before and after the VM executes.
-The `input()` function executes before the zkVM code is executed and allows the user to define inputs passed to the vm such as a deserialized Tx or data fetched from an external source at runtime.
+The user may also define a `input()`, `output()` functions, in addition to `main()`.
+The `input()` and `output()` functions define code that runs outside of the zkVM before and after the zkVM generates a proof of the computation.
+The `input()` function executes before the zkVM code is executed and allows the user to define inputs passed to the VM such as a deserialized Tx or data fetched from an external source at runtime.
 Within the `main()` (guest) function the user may write information from the computation performed in the zkVM to an output buffer to be used after proof generation.
 The `output()` defines code that allows the user to read the information written to that buffer of the and perform post-processing of that data.

 ![](./assets/zkRust_execution_flow.png)

-The user may specify inputs into the VM (guest) code using `zk_rust_io::write()` as long on the type of rust object they are writing implements `Serializable`.
-Within there `main()` function (guest) the user may read in the inputs by specifying `zk_rust_io::read()` and output data computed during the execution phase of the code within the VM (guest) program by specifying `zk_rust_io::commit()`.
-To read the output of the output of the VM (guest) program you declare `zk_rust_io::out()`.
-The `zk_rust_io` crate defines function headers that are not inlined and are purely used as compile time symbols to ensure a user can compile there rust code before running it within one of the zkVM available in zkRust.
+The user may specify (public) inputs into the VM (guest) code using `zk_rust_io::write()` as long on the type of Rust object they want to input into the VM implements [Serialize](https://docs.rs/serde/latest/serde/trait.Serialize.html).
+Within there `main()` function the user may read in these inputs to there program by specifying `zk_rust_io::read()`.
+They can also output data computed during the execution phase of the code within the VM program by commiting it to the VM output via `zk_rust_io::commit()`.
+To read the output of the output of the VM program the user declares `zk_rust_io::out()`, which reads and deserializes the committed information from the VM output buffer.

+The `zk_rust_io` crate defines function headers that are not inlined and are purely used as compile time symbols to ensure a user can compile there Rust code before running it within one of the zkVM available in zkRust.

 To use the I/O imports import the `zk_rust_io` crate by adding the following to the `Cargo.toml` in your project directory.